 Animation, Documentary, Experimental, Short

 This competition is open to U.S. and International entries.
 Maximum film age is 24 months.
 No repeat entries.
-In addition to on-line screeners entrants must send two DVDs or Blu Ray discs for judging.
-If you do not send the two required DVDs/Blu Rays your work will be disqualified.
-Send DVDs in DVD mailers, reusable containers or bubble wrap envelopes.
-Note: Please do not use fiber-filled envelopes or oversized boxes when sending entries, as they can cause serious damage to DVDs and Blu Ray discs and, subsequently, to video equipment.
-Entries that we receive that have been damaged or otherwise compromised in this way may be rejected from entry.
 If a work is selected for public screening entrants are contractually obligated to provide an exhibition copy suitable for screening and cannot withdraw their film from the festival.
 Entry must be a New Jersey or Area Premiere and must not be available to view in full on the internet!
 Please note we do not pay screening fees.
 Only finalists are notified in advance that their work has been selected to be part of the Festival.

-Submit 2 DVDs/Blu Rays for pre-screening.
-If chosen for festival screening a high quality region free DVD or Blu Ray disc must be sent for festival screening.
-Mark case and DVD, with title, length, year, and maker's name.
+Submit a DVD or Blu Ray or an On-Line Screener for pre-screening.
+If chosen for final judging a high quality region free DVD or Blu Ray disc or Hi Res Digital File (mp4 or mov) must be sent for Festival screening.

 LIABILITY: Filmmaker shall indemnify and hold New Jersey Film Festival harmless from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees and costs of the court) which may be incurred by reason of any claim in connection with the Film involving copyright, trademark, credits, publicity, screening, and/or loss of or damage to the screening videos submitted.
 In particular, Filmmaker expressly warrants it has obtained all necessary copyright clearances for original works of authorship used in the Film.

-REPRODUCTION AGREEMENT: Submission of an entry gives the festival permission to have accepted work exhibited, photographed, locally telecast, and reproduced either in part or whole, for exhibition, educational or publicity purposes.
-Filmmakers can request in writing that their material not be used for such purposes six months after the Festival has concluded.
+REPRODUCTION AGREEMENT: Submission of an entry gives the festival permission to have accepted work exhibited, photographed, locally telecast in part, broadcast on the internet if we cannot hold the Festival in person, and reproduced either in part or whole, for exhibition purposes.